| |

 June 24

-Natalie, mother of Cheryl Dose Cecil.
+Dose, Natalie, mother of Cheryl Dose Cecil.

 TUCSON, Ariz. — Natalie was born November 18, 1929, in Davenport, Iowa, and died June 24, 2010.
 She married Harvey Dose in 1948.
 While living in Iowa, she was actively involved with the Unitarian Church.
 They moved to Tucson in 1985 where she enjoyed her many friends and endless hours with her grandchildren.
 She enjoyed traveling and loved to cruise.